 Michael Myers has been an enduring fixture of the spooky season since his debut in 1978’s Halloween.
-Forty-four years later, Halloween Ends, the third in the ‘H40 Trilogy’ of movies, debuted in theaters on Peacock, making now the perfect time to look back at the Halloween franchise and rank its installments.
+The latest installment, Halloween Ends, was the third in the ‘H40 Trilogy’ of movies and debuted in theaters on Peacock last October.
+Giving spooky season is in full gear, now is perfect time to look back at the Halloween franchise and rank its installments.

 Here is a breakdown of the films in the Halloween franchise, ranked from worst to best.

 13. Halloween II (2009)

 Rob Zombie’s approach to the Halloween films was initially derided, but is probably now best summarized as divisive.
 Halloween II is a stark departure from the style and tone that John Carpenter established with the 1978 original, even more so than Zombie’s first outing.
 Halloween II can be commended for its boldness, features an incredible performance from Brad Dourif as the tragic Sheriff Brackett, and features an unpredictable first act twist.
 Despite this, Zombie’s film is relentlessly dark and loses the spirit of what makes Halloween such a terrific franchise.
 The characterization of Laurie Strode varies greatly depending on whether one watches the theatrical cut or Zombie’s director’s cut, but, regardless, this is a far cry from the empathic Laurie brought to life by Jamie Lee Curtis.
 Michael Myers, initially presented as a wandering, unmasked homeless person, is too discrepant from the character in every other film.
 The barrage of hallucinations and unconventional choice of costume make for a Myers that is more strange than scary.
 All in all, Halloween II (2009) is the worst Halloween film.

 12. Halloween 5: The Revenge of Michael Myers